jupyterhub/repo2docker/README.md

 ### Composability

-The prime reason `repo2docker` exists (rather than just using something like [s2i](https://github.com/openshift/source-to-image)) is we want to support *composable* environments.
+Although other projects, like [s2i](https://github.com/openshift/source-to-image), exist to convert source to Docker images, `repo2docker` provides the additional functionality to support *composable* environments.
 We want to easily have an image with Python3+Julia+R-3.2 environments, rather than just one single language environment.
 While generally one language environment per container works well,